-Guidelines for utilizing the mediation process are provided in the Mediation Model section of this handbook
+Guidelines for using the mediation process are provided in the Mediation Model section of this handbook.

 Any type of private dispute or civil action, including negligence, products liability, landlord-tenant, construction, contracts, divorce, family, discrimination, employment, environment, personal and real property, and wrongful death is suitable for mediation.
+Recently, discovery disputes and certain types of criminal matters have been resolved through mediation.